-- (1) Amounts for 2017 may not equal amounts reported in the Company's 2017 Form 10-K as amounts have been reclassified to conform to current year revenue presentation. - (2) The 2018 balance sheet reflects the acquisition of Bluegrass Materials Company ("Bluegrass") completed on April 27, 2018.
-The 2017 balance sheet reflects \$1.1 billion of cash and long-term debt issued in anticipation of closing the Bluegrass acquisition. - (3) Balance sheet data reflects the adoption of ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs. - (4) The 2019 balance sheet reflects the adoption of ASC 842.
-The operating lease right-of-use assets are included in other noncurrent assets, and operating lease liabilities are included in other current and noncurrent liabilities. - (5) Earnings before interest; income taxes; depreciation, depletion and amortization; the noncash earnings/loss from nonconsolidated equity affiliates; the impact of Bluegrass acquisition-related expenses, net; the impact of selling acquired inventory due to the markup to fair value as part of acquisition accounting; and the asset and portfolio rationalization charge ("Consolidated Adjusted EBITDA") is an indicator used by the Company and investors to evaluate the Company's operating performance from period to period.
-Consolidated Adjusted EBITDA is not defined by generally accepted accounting principles and, as such, should not be construed as an alternative to net earnings, earnings from operations or operating cash flow.
+(4) Earnings from continuing operations before interest; income taxes; depreciation, depletion and amortization; the earnings/loss from nonconsolidated equity affiliates; acquisition, divestiture and integration expenses; the impact of selling acquired inventory after markup to fair value as part of acquisition accounting, nonrecurring gain on divestitures; and the noncash asset and portfolio rationalization charge ("Consolidated Adjusted EBITDA") is an indicator used by the Company and investors to evaluate the Company's operating performance from period to period.
+Effective January 1, 2024, the Company has elected to add back, for purposes of its Consolidated Adjusted EBITDA, acquisition, divestiture and integration expenses and the impact of selling acquired inventory after its markup to fair value as part of acquisition accounting only for transactions with consideration of \$2.0 billion or more and expected acquisition, divestiture and integration expenses of seven as such, should not be construed as an alternative to net earnings, earnings from operations or operating cash flow.
 However, the Company's management believes that Consolidated Adjusted EBITDA may provide additional information with respect to the Company's performance.
 Because Consolidated Adjusted EBITDA excludes some, but not all, items that affect net earnings and may vary among companies, Consolidated Adjusted EBITDA as presented by the Company may not be comparable to similarly titled measures of other companies.
 The following table presents a reconciliation of net earnings attributable to Martin Marietta to Consolidated Adjusted EBITDA:

-ar ended mber 31, (in thousands) 2019 2018 Net earnings attributable to Martin Marietta \$ 611,900 \$ 470,000 Add back: Interest expense 128,900 137,100 Income tax expense for controlling interests 136,300 105,600 Depreciation, depletion and amortization expense and noncash earnings/loss from nonconsolidated equity affiliates 377,400 328,400 Bluegrass acquisition-related expenses, net(1) 13,500 Impact of selling acquired inventory due to the markup to fair value as part of acquisition accounting(2) 18,700 Asset and portfolio rationalization charge(3) 18,800 Consolidated Adjusted EBITDA \$1 1,254,500 \$ 1 1,092,100
+e nine months September 30, For the year endeo December 31 (in thousands) 2024 2023 2023 2022 2021 Net earnings attributable to Martin Marietta \$ 1,701,200 \$ 912,200 \$1,199,800 \$ 856,300 \$ 702,000 Add back (subtract): Interest expense, net of interest income 85,000 93,100 118,600 155,400 142,400 Income tax expense for controlling interests 541,000 237,300 292,300 234,800 153,100 Depreciation, depletion and amortization expense and noncash earnings/loss from nonconsolidated equity affiliates 416,400 378,100 504,800 496,600 442,500 Acquisition, divestiture and integration expenses 39,100 4,500 12,200 9,100 57,900 Impact of selling acquired inventory after markup to fair value as part of acquisition accounting 19,500 30,600 Nonrecurring gain on divestiture (1,330,900) (151,900) Noncash asset and portfolio rationalization charge ^(a) 49,600 Consolidated Adjusted EBITDA \$ 1,520,900 \$1,625,200 \$2,127,700 \$1,600,300 \$1,528,50